 E. Travel During Off-Peak Seasons

-If your family’s schedule is flexible, consider travelling during the off-peak seasons.
+If your family’s schedule is flexible, consider traveling during the off-peak seasons.
 Popular Gurdwaras, such as the Golden Temple, attract thousands of visitors during holidays and festival periods, which can drive up the cost of accommodation and transportation.
-Travelling during quieter times will not only help you save money but will also give your family a more peaceful and less crowded experience at these sacred sites.
+Traveling during quieter times will not only help you save money but will also give your family a more peaceful and less crowded experience at these sacred sites.

 2. Child-Friendly Activities During Gurdwara Yatras